huahai27/CS50x/README.md

-# Harvard CS50x 2024
+# CS50x: CS50's Introduction to Computer Science (2024)
+### Archived

-### This repository is used to record the learning process of CS50x
+## This repository contains personal solutions to CS50x assignments（Completed by Week 8）
-### Contains part of the code for the problem sets
+## Feel free for discussion!